 Along the way I’ve produced & shot national TV programs, shot several hundred interviews including a couple of Holocaust survivors for Steven Spielberg’s Shoah Foundation, and have produced, directed, written and/or shot documentaries, teaching videos, youth videos, corporate videos, content marketing, infomercials and web videos.
-In the ’90s I helped launch and produce the national radio program Renewing Your Mind with R.C.
-Sproul.
-I am now based back in my hometown of Orlando.

 And though I’ve written many unproduced feature scripts, this blog serves mainly as a conduit for notes and quotes gathered from top screenwriters and directors in the field with the hope that they will give a sense of direction to those wanting to write screenplays and make movies—especially those in unusual places.

 This blog was born in January 2008 after seeing Diablo Cody’s Juno.
 The fact that she went to college in Iowa, wrote a distinctly Midwestern screenplay while in Minneapolis, and was discovered while blogging seemed like enough synergy and inspiration for me to jump into the blogging world.
 Toward the end of 2008 Screenwriting from Iowa won a Regional Emmy in Advanced Media from The Upper Midwest Chapter of the National Academy of Television Arts and Sciences.
 (In 2009, I won another Emmy for location lighting.)